Royal Canadian Mounted Police: Role in land disputes

-Between January 2019 and March 2020, the RCMP spent $13 million policing and periodically enforcing injunction orders against unarmed Indigenous land occupiers protesting the construction of a pipeline across unceded Wet'suwet'en territory.
-Despite the unarmed and largely peaceful nature of the occupation, part of the RCMP expense was spent on heavily-armed tactical teams, lethal overwatch, police dogs, and helicopters.
-The RCMP's enforcement of a court injunction against the occupiers in 2020 sparked international controversy and protests, and as of 2022, sporadic occupations and protests some of them violent have continued at the site.
+Between January 2019 and March 2020, the RCMP spent $13 million policing and periodically enforcing injunctions against Indigenous protesters blocking the construction of a pipeline across what the protesters asserted was unceded Wet'suwet'en territory.
+Wet'suwet'en hereditary chiefs Na'moks and Woos complained about the armed RCMP presence, as the police moved down the road, kilometre-by-kilometre, over days, dismantling fortified checkpoints and making arrests.
+The RCMP's enforcement of a court injunction against the occupiers in 2020 sparked international controversy and protests.
+As of 2022, sporadic occupations and protests have continued at the site.
+There have also been attacks on infrastructure and work camps, allegedly by outside groups unaffiliated with Wet'suwet'en and other local people.

-As of 2022, several large Indigenous communities do not have RCMP detachments and are instead served by detachments located in much smaller non-Indigenous communities.
-During the Canadian National Inquiry into Missing and Murdered Indigenous Women and Girls, several witnesses described apathy or disrespect on the part of officers taking statements about violence against Indigenous women, while others said that some officers declined to take statements altogether.

 Women in the RCMP

 In the 1920s, Saskatchewan provincial pathologist Frances Gertrude McGill began providing forensic assistance to the RCMP in their investigations.
-She helped establish the first RCMP forensic laboratory in 1937, and later served as its director for several years.
+She helped establish the first RCMP forensic laboratory in 1937, and later was its director for several years.
 In addition to her forensic work, McGill also provided training to new RCMP and police recruits in forensic detection methods.
-Upon her retirement in 1946, McGill was appointed honorary surgeon to the RCMP, and continued to act as a dedicated consultant for the service up until her death in 1959.
+Upon her retirement in 1946, McGill was appointed honorary surgeon to the RCMP and continued to act as a dedicated consultant for the service up until her death in 1959.

-On 23 May 1974, RCMP Commissioner Maurice Nadon announced that the RCMP would accept applications from women as regular members of the service.
-Troop 17 was the first group of 32 women at Depot in Regina on 18 and 19 September 1974 for regular training.
-This first all-female troop graduated from Depot on 3 March 1975.
+On May 23, 1974, RCMP Commissioner Maurice Nadon announced that the RCMP would accept applications from women as regular members of the service.
+Troop 17 was the first group of 32 women at Depot in Regina on September 16, 1974, for regular training.
+This first all-female troop of 30 women graduated from Depot on March 3, 1975.

 After initially wearing different uniforms, female officers were finally issued the standard RCMP uniforms.
 Now all officers are identically attired, with two exceptions.
-The ceremonial dress uniform, or "walking-out order", for female members has a long, blue skirt and higher-heeled slip-on pumps plus small black clutch purse (however, in 2012 the RCMP began to allow women to wear trousers and boots with all their formal uniforms.)
+The ceremonial dress uniform, or "walking-out order", for female members has a long, blue skirt and higher-heeled slip-on pumps plus a small black clutch purse (however, in 2012 the RCMP began to allow women to wear trousers and boots with all their formal uniforms).
 The second exception is the official maternity uniform for pregnant female officers assigned to administrative duties.

 The following years saw the first women attain certain positions.